 To create hues & tones

 - This is a warm red that leans towards yellow on the colour wheel.
+A cheaper alternative to Cadmium Red is Pyrrole.
+It has a similar colour profile and can be used as primary red.

 - A primary red, it appears to have cool undertones straight from the tube, but mixes with yellow to make intensely vibrant oranges.